-The Authority was created for the general purpose of aiding and contributing to the performance of the educational and other purposes of the University by providing dormitories, dining commons and other buildings and structures primarily for (i) the use of the University, its students, staff and their dependents, (ii) lease to or use by an organization or association of students or others, the activities of which are a part of the activities at the University and subject to regulation by the University, (iii) a research foundation or other research organization the operation of which is approved by the University or (iv) any other entity the activities of which are approved by the University as furthering the purposes of the University.
+The Authority was created for the general purpose of aiding and contributing to the performance of the educational and other purposes of the University by providing dormitories, dining commons and other buildings and structures, working capital and tangible and intangible personal property for (i) the use of the University, its students, staff and their dependents, (ii) lease to or use by an organization or association of students or others, the activities of which are a part of the activities at the University and subject to regulation by the University, (iii) a research foundation or other research organization the operation of which is approved by the University or (iv) any other entity the activities of which are approved by the University as furthering the purposes of the University.

 The Authority is empowered, among other things, to acquire, construct, remove, demolish, add to, alter, enlarge, reconstruct, remodel and do other work upon any building or structure and to provide and install furnishings, furniture, machinery, equipment, approaches, driveways, walkways, parking areas, planting, landscaping and other facilities therein.
-The Enabling Act authorizes the Authority, among other things, to acquire property from the Commonwealth or others (but the Authority has no eminent domain power), to rent or lease as lessor or lessee any portion of a project, to operate projects, to employ experts and other persons, to enter into contracts, to borrow money to finance and refinance projects it undertakes and to issue and sell its revenue bonds and notes therefor payable solely from its revenues.
+The Enabling Act authorizes the Authority, among other things, to acquire property from the Commonwealth or others (but the Authority has no eminent domain power), to rent or lease as lessor or lessee any portion of a project, to operate projects, to employ experts and other persons, to enter into contracts, to borrow money to finance and refinance projects it undertakes or to be applied to working capital expenses in furtherance of the purposes of the University and to issue and sell its revenue bonds and notes therefor payable solely from its revenues.

 The Authority's outstanding debt has primarily been issued under the Project Trust Agreement.
 This includes bonds that refunded debt previously issued by the Authority, the University of Lowell Building Authority, the Southeastern Massachusetts University Building Authority and the Massachusetts Development Finance Agency (or its predecessor authority).
 The Authority also has issued bonds under the Trust Agreement dated as of December 1, 2000 (the "Facilities Trust Agreement"), between the Authority and the Trustee.
 Such bonds are designated Facilities Revenue Bonds and are secured by amounts pledged therefor under the Facilities Trust Agreement and under contracts with the University executed in connection with the issuance of such bonds.
 Facilities Revenue Bonds, unlike bonds issued under the Project Trust Agreement, are not secured by all available funds of the University.
-Upon the redemption of the Refunded Bonds, there will be no bonds outstanding under the Facilities Trust Agreement.
+Currently, there are no bonds outstanding under the Facilities Trust Agreement.

 For information about outstanding indebtedness of the Authority, including the Authority's authorized \$200 million commercial paper program, see Appendix A under the heading "INDEBTEDNESS OF THE UNIVERSITY - Bonds Issued by UMBA."
-See Appendix B for a copy of the Authority's audited financial statements as of and for the years ended June 30, 2020 and 2019.
+See Appendix B for a copy of the Authority's audited financial statements as of and for the years ended June 30, 2021 and 2020.

 Under the Enabling Act, the Authority may have up to \$200 million principal amount of notes and bonds issued by the Authority that are outstanding and guaranteed by the Commonwealth.
-Following the issuance of the Bonds and the refunding of the Refunded Bonds, there will be no outstanding bonds of the Authority guaranteed by the Commonwealth.
+There are no outstanding bonds of the Authority guaranteed by the Commonwealth.